 #1 Overall Body Weight, Fat, and Lean Mass Measurements

 Tracking your body weight is not very useful without body fat and lean mass information.
-This is why we strongly recommend to track these metrics as well.
+This is why we strongly recommend tracking these metrics as well.
 Knowing your overall body fat and lean mass can be a great starting point to understand whether you are gaining muscles or getting toned at all.
 However, you won’t be able to tell where exactly you have made the gains.
 Nor will you know which targeted exercises are showing the best results.

-Bulking often comes with a certain level of body fat increase however, the ultimate goal is to keep fat gain at the minimum.
+Bulking often comes with a certain level of body fat increase, however, the ultimate goal is to keep fat gain at the minimum.
 Not seeing exactly where your body fat percentage has raised and by how much makes it somewhat more difficult to evaluate your bulking diet’s success.

 Additionally, as you look into the mirror you probably get an overall picture of how toned you’re, but definitely can’t see if your right triceps has 1% higher lean mass than your left one.
 Yet, it’s actually quite common that one side of our body is stronger than the other.
 And what’s even more frequent is that we emphasize certain parts of our body over others.
 As a great example, many of us tend to neglect building muscle legs and end up with “chicken legs”.